-With concerns about the cost of living the Town Council is working in partnership, under the Harpenden Cares umbrella, to support residents in a number of ways.
+With concerns about the cost of living the Town Council is working in partnership with local organisations to support residents in a number of ways.
+Collectively we are working together so ensure those in need are supported and have access to essential services.

-Welcoming spaces in Harpenden
+Warm spaces in Harpenden

-During the cold weather period, “Warm Spaces” open in Harpenden in response to the rising cost of living.
+During the cold weather period, “Warm Spaces” are open in Harpenden in response to the rising cost of living.
 Venues that offer a welcoming place for all are listed below.
 Thank you to the volunteers who enabled these venues to open and offer a warm space to those who needed it.

 Cornelia’s remains open to Warm Space visitors in the St Nicholas Church Hall.